List of Soul Eater characters: Crona and Ragnarok

 Crona (クロナ, Kurona) is Medusa's child and the wielder of Ragnarok (ラグナロク, Ragunaroku), a weapon also known as the Demon Sword (魔剣, Maken), which takes the form of a black longsword.
 Crona is androgynous in appearance, leaving the character's gender unknown, though Crona is addressed with male pronouns in the Yen Press and Funimation translations of the manga and anime, respectively, because they felt that "it" would have been insulting to Crona as a character.
 Atsushi Ohkubo, the creator of Soul Eater, has stated that Crona's gender is "unknown".
 To reflect the creator's stated intent of keeping the gender of the character unknown, the Square Enix translation of the manga uses gender-neutral language and pronouns when referring to Crona.

-As a child, Crona's blood is replaced with a sanity-detering substance called black blood, which Ragnarok's essence is mixed into.
+As a child, Crona's blood is replaced with a sanity-weakening substance called black blood, which Ragnarok's essence is mixed into.
 This forms a symbiotic relationship between Crona and Ragnarok, the latter of whom appears from Crona's body in a black, vaguely humanoid form when not in his weapon form.
-Because of Medusa's abuse and Ragnarok's bullying nature, Crona is extremely reclusive and fearful of almost everything.
+Because of Medusa's abuse and Ragnarok's bullying, Crona is extremely reclusive and fearful of almost everything.
 Unlike normal weapon and meister pairs, who synchronize their soul wavelengths to increase their strength, Crona uses a skill called Scream Resonance (悲鳴共鳴, Himei Kyōmei) together with Ragnarok, who emits a scream from the mouth on their weapon form's blade that causes it to vibrate and deal additional damage.
 The black blood can also harden to prevent physical damage, and can extend from Crona's wounds to be used as an additional weapon.